 A look back at a collection of unexpected moments in GRAMMY history.
 Who will surprise us next?
 Watch the 59th GRAMMY Awards on Sunday, Feb.
 12, 2017, on CBS at 8 p.m.
 ET/PT.

-Taylor Swift, as captured by GRAMMYcam, accepts the GRAMMY for Album Of The Year at the 58th GRAMMY Awards on Feb.
-15, 2016, at Staples Center in Los Angeles.
+Beck accepts the GRAMMY for Best Rock Album at the 57th GRAMMY Awards on Feb.
+8, 2015, in Los Angeles.